 What was the genesis for Snell Golf?

 After 25 plus years working in the corporate world and developing balls for the best players in the world, I wanted to give back.
 Design products for everyday players, the consumers.
 Give them the performance and technology that helps their game, and make it affordable.
-By going direct on line, we cut costs in many areas, and that savings is all given back to the consumers.
-Taking the consumer feedback, developing products, and seeing the positive results our target.
+By going direct on line, we eliminate sponsorship costs and marketing expenses the big brands have.
+Then that savings is all given back to the consumers.
+Taking the consumer feedback, developing products, and seeing the positive feedback is what we strive for each day.

 How long a time frame from initial prototypes to full bore production?